Asad-Shafique/safepay-checkout/README.md

 Parameters
 Parameter	Type	Description
-amount	double	The amount to be charged (in minor units, e.g., 15000 = PKR 150.00). clientKey	String	The client key provided by Safepay. secretKey	String	The secret key provided by Safepay. currency	String	Currency code (e.g., PKR). environment	SafePayEnvironment	sandbox or production.
+amount	double	The amount to be charged (in minor units, e.g., 15000 = PKR 150.00). publicKey	String	The client key provided by Safepay. secretKey	String	The secret key provided by Safepay. currency	String	Currency code (e.g., PKR). environment	SafePayEnvironment	sandbox or production.